bee-Michi/Hello-World-Mania/README.md

 G:
 - Go: Go is a statically typed, compiled programming language designed at Google by Robert Griesemer, Rob Pike, and Ken Thompson.
+- Groovy: Apache Groovy is a Java-syntax-compatible object-oriented programming language for the Java platform.

 H:
 - Haskell: Haskell (/ˈhæskəl/) is a general-purpose, statically typed, purely functional programming language with type inference and lazy evaluation.